 PreSchool Partners seeks to equip families of at-risk preschool children with the skills necessary to achieve school readiness.
 Parents participate one day a week, enabling them to meet other parents, strengthen their parenting skills, and promote for their young children a sense of the value of education.
 Transportation is provided to bring adults and children from various locations to St. Luke’s, where parents attend classes and the children participate in educational projects and enrichment activities.

 The Education Department of the Friends of Birmingham Botanical Gardens created a series of field trips for students in elementary schools within the Birmingham City School System.
 Children understand and learn best not only by listening, but also by seeing and doing.
 The field trips are free to the schools and correlate with school curriculum, standardized achievement tests, and the Alabama Course of Study.
 Over 2,500 of Birmingham’s City School students participate in this program.

-Birmingham Children's Theatre: From Page to Stage - Readers' Theatre - NEW!
+Birmingham Children's Theatre: From Page to Stage - Readers' Theatre

 From Page to Stage will expand access to the arts, while promoting and improving literacy and education for children ages three through twelve across our community.
 The arts-based literature program will partner with the Jefferson County Library Cooperative to feature selected literary works.
 Books and curricula will be distributed to public and school libraries, and BCT artists, actors and Junior League of Birmingham volunteers will lead community events to support each work